triton-inference-server/server/docs/models_and_schedulers.rst

 scheduler collects the output tensors in each step, provides them as input tensors for other steps according to the specification.
 In spite of that, the ensemble model is still viewed as a single model from an external view.
+:ref:`section-ensemble_image_classification_example` is an example that performs image classification using an ensemble model.

 Note that the ensemble models will inherit the characteristics of the models involved, so the meta-data in the request header must comply with the models